RudraSwat/i386-arm/README.md

 # Setup i386-arm on your ARM computer/SBC

-You need to download i386-arm at https://raw.githubusercontent.com/RudraSwat/i386-arm/master/i386-arm and run:
+You need to download i386-arm at https://raw.githubusercontent.com/RudraSwat/i386-arm/master/i386-arm and run the below commands in the terminal:

 ```
 chmod +x <FULL_PATH_TO_DOWNLOADED_FILE>